veeshanr/veeshanr.github.io/pages/research.md

 [“Economic trade-offs between hydroelectricity production and environmental externalities: A case for local externality mitigation fund”][2] (with Aakrit Joshi), *Renewable Energy*, 2018.

 **Contributions to Edited Volumes:**

-“On the Dynamic Nature of Goods: Applications in Post-Disaster Contexts.” *Forthcoming*
+[“On the Dynamic Nature of Goods: Applications in Post-Disaster Contexts”] [8] in *Exploring the Political Economy and Social Philosophy of Vincent and Elinor Ostrom*, 2020.

 **Working Papers (selected):**